ecmel/vscode-html-css/README.md

 ## Linked and Embedded Style Sheets

 In the following HTML file, completion will suggest for all `id` and `class` attributes.
-All local links point to the same file.
+All local links point to the same file which is in the root of workspace folder.

 **`index.html`**
 ```html